neurobagel/documentation/docs/data_prep.md

     We recommend also checking out [Nipoppy](https://nipoppy.readthedocs.io/), a protocol for standardized organization and processing of clinical-neuroimaging datasets that extends [BIDS](https://bids-specification.readthedocs.io/en/stable/).
     Neurobagel tools are designed to be compatible with data organized according to the Nipoppy specification, although you do not need to use Nipoppy in order to use Neurobagel.

 To use the Neurobagel annotation tool, please prepare the tabular data for your dataset as a single, tab-separated file (`.tsv`).

 !!! note
     In the Neurobagel context, _tabular_ or _phenotypic_ data for a dataset refers to any demographic, clinical/behavioural, cognitive, or other non-imaging-derived data of participants which are typically stored in a tabular file format.

 ## General requirements for the phenotypic TSV

 ### All datasets

-A valid dataset for Neurobagel **must** include a TSV file that describes participant attributes.
+A valid dataset for Neurobagel **MUST** include a TSV file that describes participant attributes.

+The TSV MUST contain:

+- A minimum of two columns
+- At least one column containing subject IDs

+    ??? note "Only one subject ID column can be annotated" Neurobagel currently does not support annotating multiple subject ID columns so you must choose one as the primary ID during annotation

+- At least one column that describes demographic or other phenotypic information
+- Unique values in the subject ID column or unique combinations of IDs if both subject and session ID columns are present

+The TSV MAY contain:

+- A column with session IDs, e.g. if the dataset is longitudinal

+    ??? note "Only one session ID column can be annotated" Neurobagel currently does not support annotating multiple session ID columns so you must choose one as the primary ID during annotation

+The TSV MUST **NOT** contain:

+- Missing values in the columns you plan to annotate as containing the primary subject IDs and session IDs (if available)

-The TSV must contain a minimum of two columns: at least one column must contain subject IDs, and at least one column must describe demographic or other phenotypic information (for variables currently modeled by Neurobagel, see the [data dictionary section](dictionaries.md)).
+For all variables currently modeled by Neurobagel, see the [data dictionary section](dictionaries.md).

 ### Datasets with imaging (BIDS) data

 If a dataset has imaging data in [BIDS](https://bids-specification.readthedocs.io/en/stable/) format, Neurobagel **additionally** requires that:

 - At least one column in the phenotypic TSV contains subject IDs that match the names of [BIDS subject subdirectories](https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#filesystem-structure).
   If this condition is not met, you will encounter an error when [running the Neurobagel CLI](cli.md) on your dataset to generate Neurobagel graph-ready files, indicating that your BIDS directory contains subjects not found in your phenotypic file.

     !!! note
         Subject IDs are case-sensitive and must match BIDS subject IDs exactly